Hiking in Sault Ste. Marie

-‘Imagine hiking through a thick forest, scramble over rocks.
+‘Imagine hiking through a thick forest, scrambling over rocks.
 You start to feel your legs aching and your heart is beating fast.
 Then suddenly you see it, the reason you came: a forest of maple trees stretching as far as the horizon.’ – This is hiking in Sault Ste.
 Marie.
 This is living.

 Hiking Inspiration